South Carolina

 Frequently Asked Questions

-• Bring your non-photo voter registration card with you
+• Bring your non-photo voter registration card

 • Tell the poll worker that you don’t have a photo ID and could not get one